kamtoeddy/ivo/docs/v0.0.1/definitions/dependents.md

 One such property `must` have the following rules:

 - **default**: This is a [value or function](./defaults.md#default-values) that will be used as (or used to generate a) default value for the said property
-- **dependsOn**: Atleast one other property or side effect of your model the said property should depend on.
+- **dependsOn**: At least one other property or side effect of your model the said property should depend on.
 It could be a string or an array of properties.
 - **resolver**: A function (sync or async) that would be invoked to generate the said property's new value when any of it's dependencies changes
-- **dependent (optional)**: A boolean that acts more like a label to be more descriptive

 It could aslo be used in combination with other rules like [**readonly**](./readonly.md#readonly-properties), [**life cycle handlers**](../life-cycles.md#life-cycle-handlers), etc. but **`cannot be required`**.